 This poignant and often humorous story of acceptance and change relies on a basic truth – good health and life are fleeting, but love and humor trump all.
 Every second matters, a point driven home by yet another life-altering diagnosis.

-Making peace with multiple sclerosis, surviving triple-negative breast cancer, and continuing to pursue a career as a freelance writer...well, let's just say she's fairly stubborn and has a well-developed sense of humor.
-Ann is a member of the American Society of Journalists and Authors.
+Ann Pietrangelo is a freelance writer and Multiple Sclerosis Foundation (MSF) Ambassador.
 She and her husband, Jim, are partners in WebCamp One, LLC, a full-service website development and content creation company.
 Their philosophy is a simple one: LIVE while you're here and give back when you can.

 "Where the road leads, for now, is a mystery.
 I'm just grateful to be on the road." -- Ann Pietrangelo